bradleyboehmke/bradleyboehmke/about.md

 <p>

 </p>
-In my free time I’m an avid reader, I enjoy tooling around with social economic data, and occasionally <a href="http://bradleyboehmke.github.io/">blog</a> about analytics, hacking, and socio-economic artifacts.
+In my free time I’m an avid reader, I enjoy tooling around with socio-economic data, and occasionally <a href="http://bradleyboehmke.github.io/">blog</a> about analytics, hacking, and socio-economic artifacts.
 </p>